top of page

 When Dashboards Replace Decisions

 Another subtle problem emerges when dashboards become the goal instead of the means.
+Teams spend time:

 • Tweaking layouts